SahilPitale06/Toxic-Sentiment-Detector/README.md

 ## Overview

 The rise of social media has led to an increase in online toxicity.
 This project aims to detect toxic sentiments in text-based content, helping to identify and filter harmful messages.
-The system is built using **Python, Flask, and Machine Learning models**.
+The system is built using **Python, Streamlit, and Machine Learning models**.

 ## Features